 We also provide professional service packages on an hourly and flat fee basis.

 Sean G McKinsley, Managing Partner & Founder

 Sean G McKinsley, B.A., RCIC

-Managing Director and Founder – Canada Immigration and Visa Services Inc
+Managing Partner and Founder – Canada Immigration and Visa Services Inc

 Sean G McKinsley, BA, RCIC is the Managing Partner and Founder of Canada Immigration and Visa Services Inc.

 Mr. McKinsley is a Member of the Canadian Association of Professional Immigration Consultants.